MISSION & VISIONNo need is too small and no voice is too quiet to be heard. We will devote the time and energy necessary to educate and advocate.

 FOUNDATION HISTORY

-After serving only ten months of his sentence, Parks is released from prison in October 2010, due to the application of sentence reduction programming, through Iowa's "good time" policy.
-Parks is only monitored for 2 months on parole after this release.
+After serving only 10 months of his 2.5 year sentence, Parks is released from prison in October 2010, due to the application of sentence reduction programming, through Iowa's Good Time Law.
+Parks is only monitored for 2 months on parole following his release.

-2014 Tiffany Allison forms the Soaring Hearts Foundation in an effort to advocate for victims of crime nationwide.
+2014 - Tiffany Allison forms the Soaring Hearts Foundation in an effort to advocate for victims of violent crime nationwide.

-After serving only ten months of his sentence, Parks is released from prison in October 2010, due to the application of sentence reduction programming, through Iowa's "good time" policy.
-Parks is only monitored for 2 months on parole after this release.
+After serving only 10 months of his 2.5 year sentence, Parks is released from prison in October 2010, due to the application of sentence reduction programming, through Iowa's Good Time Law.
+Parks is only monitored for 2 months on parole following his release.

-2014 Tiffany Allison forms the Soaring Hearts Foundation in an effort to advocate for victims of crime nationwide.
+2014 - Tiffany Allison forms the Soaring Hearts Foundation in an effort to advocate for victims of violent crime nationwide.

 OUR LEADERSHIP TEAM